squizuk/fbac-docs/docs/1-configuration-2-url-parts.md

 title: Url Parts
 ---

-The whole object of configuration should be injected below the fbjs library file.
+The whole object of configuration should be injected below the fbac library file.

 ```js
 const concierge = new FBAC.default({